Triptyque

 What are alternatives to Triptyque in Wateringen?

 There are no direct Michelin-starred alternatives in Wateringen itself.
-For comparable vegetable-led fine dining in the Netherlands, De Nieuwe Winkel in Nijmegen is the closest peer — also vegetable-focused and Michelin-starred.
+For comparable vegetable-led fine dining in the Netherlands, De Nieuwe Winkel in Nijmegen is the closest peer; also vegetable-focused and Michelin-starred.
 If you are travelling from The Hague or Rotterdam, Triptyque's Westland location adds roughly 20-30 minutes, which is worth factoring into your planning.

 Is Triptyque good for a special occasion?

 Yes, provided the occasion suits a focused, intimate tasting-menu format rather than a long table celebration.
 The historic town hall setting and the personal hospitality of chef Niven Kunz and hostess Virginie van Bronckhorst-Kunz create a considered atmosphere.
-The Michelin star awarded in 2024 makes it a credible choice for marking something meaningful, and the €€€ price range keeps it accessible relative to the €€€€ tier of Dutch special-occasion restaurants.
+The Michelin star awarded in 2024 makes it a credible choice for marking something meaningful, the €€€ price range keeps it accessible relative to the €€€€ tier of Dutch special-occasion restaurants.

 Is the tasting menu worth it at Triptyque?

 For the right diner, yes.
-Triptyque holds a Michelin star (2024) and was named Dutch Discovery of the Year by the We're Smart Green Guide, with vegetables making up at least 80% of each dish by design — not as a constraint but as the menu's core logic.
+Triptyque holds a Michelin star (2024) and was named Dutch Discovery of the Year by the We're Smart Green Guide, with vegetables making up at least 80% of each dish by design; not as a constraint but as the menu's core logic.
 At €€€, it sits below the top tier of Dutch tasting menus on price.
 If you are indifferent to vegetable-led cooking, De Librije or Fred will better suit your preferences; if that format appeals, Triptyque delivers at a fair price for its level.